Taylor Swift: 2014–2018: 1989 and Reputation

 In April 2016, Kanye West released the single "Famous", in which he references Swift in the line, "I made that bitch famous."
 Swift criticized West and said she never consented to the lyric, but West claimed that he had received her approval, and his then-wife, Kim Kardashian, released video clips of Swift and West discussing the song amicably over the phone.
-Although the clips were proven to be purposefully edited, the controversy made Swift a subject of an online "cancel" movement, where her critics denounced her as a fake and calculating "snake".
-In late 2016, after briefly dating the actor Tom Hiddleston, Swift began a six-year relationship with the actor Joe Alwyn and underwent a hiatus.
+Although the clips were proven to be purposefully edited, the controversy made Swift a subject of an online "cancel" movement, in which her critics denounced her as a fake and calculating "snake".
+In late 2016, after briefly dating the actor Tom Hiddleston, Swift began a six-year relationship with the actor Joe Alwyn and went on hiatus.

-In August 2017, Swift countersued and won a case against David Mueller, a former radio jockey for KYGO-FM, who sued her for damages from loss of employment.
+In August 2017, Swift countersued and won a case against David Mueller, a former radio jockey, who sued her for damages from loss of employment.
 Four years earlier, she informed Mueller's employer that he had sexually assaulted her by groping her at an event.
-The public controversies influenced Swift's sixth studio album, Reputation, which explores themes of fame, drama, and finding love amidst the tumultuous affairs.
-A primarily electropop album, its maximalist production experiments with urban styles of hip-hop and R&B. Released on November 10, 2017, Reputation opened atop the Billboard 200 with 1.21 million US sales and also reached number one in Australia, Canada, and the UK.
+Public controversies influenced Swift's sixth album, Reputation, which explores themes of fame and finding love amidst the tumultuous affairs.
+Released on November 10, 2017, Reputation debuted atop the Billboard 200 with 1.21 million US sales and recorded first-week worldwide sales of two million copies.

 Reputations lead single, "Look What You Made Me Do", topped the Billboard Hot 100 with the highest sales and streaming week of 2017, and was Swift's first UK number-one single.
-The singles "...Ready for It?", "End Game", and "Delicate" were released to pop radio, all of which reached the top 20 on the Billboard Hot 100.
-In 2018, Swift featured on Sugarland's "Babe", surpassed Whitney Houston as the most-awarded female musician at the American Music Awards, and embarked on the Reputation Stadium Tour, which grossed $345.7 million worldwide.
+The singles "...Ready for It?", "End Game", and "Delicate" were released to pop radio and all peaked in the top 20 of the Billboard Hot 100.
+In 2018, Swift featured on Sugarland's "Babe" and embarked on the Reputation Stadium Tour, which grossed $345.7 million worldwide.

 2018–2021: Lover, Folklore, and Evermore

 In November 2018, Swift signed a record deal with Universal Music Group, which promoted her albums under Republic Records' imprint.
-The contract included a provision for Swift to maintain ownership of her masters.
-In addition, in the event that Universal sold any part of its stake in Spotify, it agreed to distribute a non-recoupable portion of the proceeds among its artists.
+The contract included a provision allowing Swift to maintain ownership of her master recordings.
+In addition, if Universal sold any part of its stake in Spotify, it agreed to distribute a non-recoupable portion of the proceeds to its artists.